sustainableui/sustainableui.github.io/src/pages/carbon-awareness.md

 description: Doing less when electricity is dirty and vice-versa.
 ---

-Carbon awareness is a green software principle that ensures that software does less job when electricity production is dirty and opposite when it consists of more renewable energy.
+Carbon awareness is a green software principle that ensures software does less job when electricity production is dirty and opposite when it is produced more from renewable energy sources.

-SUI leverages carbon awareness at it's core.
-SUI encourages designers and developers to build alternative variants of components with low, moderate and heavy computational complexity.
+SUI leverages carbon awareness principle at its core.
+SUI encourages designers and developers to build alternative variants of components with low, moderate and heavy carbon efficiency.

 With emergence of services such as [Electricity Maps](https://electricitymaps.com) and [Watttime](https://www.watttime.org/), it is possible to leverage grid carbon intensity data for the purposes of carbon aware apps development.